joachim-gassen/vhb_qear20/README.md

 >"Git is s a version control system.
 Its original purpose was to help groups of developers work collaboratively on big software projects.
 Git manages the evolution of a set of files – called a repository – in a sane, highly structured way.
 If you have no idea what I’m talking about, think of it as the “Track Changes” features from Microsoft Word on steroids".

 A potential start is https://guides.github.com/activities/hello-world/ or http://kbroman.org/github_tutorial/.
 If you are interested in somewhat more detail and in how to link your R/RStudio environment to Github, try http://happygitwithr.com.
 If you are one of these youtube kids, you might try https://www.youtube.com/watch?v=E2d91v1Twcc.
 Don’t blame me if the video is boring or uninformative.
 I am not a youtube kid.

+Follow this link: https://garygregory.wordpress.com/2016/11/10/how-to-catch-up-my-git-fork-to-master/ to setup your forked repo so that you can keep it synched with the master repo.
+Go to "Configuring a git remote for a fork" section and follow it

 ### Some guidance on R